 We live in a world that is shrinking by the hour, where communication and financial transactions are instantaneous, and where data is the new currency.
 But no matter the size to which our world is reduced by these inevitable innovations, businesses will continue to pursue expansion opportunities to all reaches of the globe—no matter where innovation leads.

-Velocity Global’s International PEO (Professional Employer Organization) solution offers an agile, flexible method of global expansion, providing businesses step-by-step assistance, no matter how uncertain the path.
-International PEO allows companies to test markets before deciding if a permanent presence makes sense, and offers a quick, compliant, and cost-effective exit if that market doesn’t meet your needs.
+Velocity Global’s International PEO (Professional Employer Organization) solution, also known as Global Employer of Record, offers an agile, flexible method of global expansion, providing businesses step-by-step assistance, no matter how uncertain the path.
+Global Employer of Record allow companies to test markets before deciding if a permanent presence makes sense, and offers a quick, compliant, and cost-effective exit if that market doesn’t meet your needs.
 Want to learn more about how we can help you stay ahead of the curve and have you up and running in a new international market in just days?
 Let’s talk.